TreX0578/Stronghold-Location-finder/README.md

 Check out my video for tutorial:  https://youtu.be/MMGJ27FaGTc

 This code is written in python so make sure you have python installed on your system or you can also run this code in an online complier too in your browser.
+If you are having problems running the code run it here https://www.online-python.com/